ajferrara/Telling-Stories-with-Data/final_project_part2_aferrara.md

 **Barriers to Adoption**

- Most people, when asked, will say they need much more range to drive their vehicle than they actually use.
-This is known as 'range anxiety'.
+ **Most people, when asked, will say they need much more range to drive their vehicle than they actually use.
+This is known as 'range anxiety'.**

 <img src="range_anxiety.PNG" width="800"/>

-Infrastructure
+**It still takes too long to recharge or 'tap-off' an electric vehicle**

 <img src="gas vs charge capacity3.PNG" width="800"/>

-Cost has been another barrier to EV adoption.
+**EV sticker price has been a barrier to adoption**

 <img src="sticker price2.PNG" width="800"/>

 **Barrier Resolutions**

-As more manufacturers and models come onto the market, the driving range has dramatically increased.
+**As more manufacturers and models come onto the market, the driving range has dramatically increased**

 <img src="range_options2.PNG" width="1200" height="400"/>

-To complement the longer range, more fast charging stations have been built around the country.
+**There are several options for recharging the battery, but mosst drivers will do it at their home.**

 <img src="charging locations.PNG" width="800"/>

-A big reason why EV sales increased is because battery prices have come down.
+**The main reason why EV sales increased is because battery prices have come down**

 <img src="price drop.PNG" width="800"/>